-(4) Rodney Rootsaert is currently the Secretary of VolitionRx, a director of Singapore Volition, a director of HyperGenomics, the secretary and a director of Belgian Volition and a director of Volition Diagnostics.
+(4) Rodney Rootsaert is currently the Secretary of VolitionRx, a director of Singapore Volition, a director of HyperGenomics, the Secretary and a director of Belgian Volition and a director of Volition Diagnostics.

-Mr. Rootsaert receives compensation from VolitionRx pursuant to an Employment Agreement, or the Rootsaert Employment Agreement, effective as of January 1, 2015, in exchange for serving as the Corporate Secretary of VolitionRx.
-The term of the Rootsaert Employment Agreement is three (3) years, which shall be automatically extended for successive periods of two (2) years.
+Mr. Rootsaert receives compensation from VolitionRx pursuant to an employment agreement, or the Rootsaert Employment Agreement, effective as of January 1, 2015, in exchange for serving as the Secretary of VolitionRx.
+The term of the Rootsaert Employment Agreement is three (3) years, which shall be automatically extended for successive periods of two (2) years unless otherwise terminated in accordance with its terms.
 In exchange for his services, Mr. Rootsaert received £4,500.00 GBP per month from VolitionRx which increased on March 1, 2015 to £6,666 GBP per month following the up-listing of the Company to the NYSE MKT.
 Effective January 1, 2015, the Rootsaert Employment Agreement superseded the PB Commodities Consulting Agreement and the Employment Agreement, dated September 4, 2010, between PB Commodities and Mr. Rootsaert, pursuant to which Mr. Rootsaert received \$6,000 per month (which increased to \$6,600 on April 1, 2014).
 For the years ended December 31, 2015 and 2014, Mr. Rootsaert received \$118,351 and \$77,400, respectively.
 The foregoing description of the 2015 Rootsaert Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.28 to our Form S-1/A (No. 333-200628) filed with the SEC on January 23, 2015.

 Mining House Limited, or Mining House, provides consultancy and office support services to Singapore Volition for £1,450 GBP (approximately \$2,146 USD) per month commencing on November 1, 2010, which was reduced to £450 GBP (approximately \$666) on April 1, 2014; additionally, Singapore Volition is required to pay for all reasonable expenses incurred by Mining House in providing these services.
 For the year ended December 31, 2015, Singapore Volition paid approximately \$16,022 to Mining House split between \$8,257 for consultancy and office support services and \$7,765 for expenses.
 For the year ended December 31, 2014, Singapore Volition paid approximately \$22,882 to Mining House split between \$13,876 for consultancy and office support services and \$9,006 for expenses.
-By reason of his directorship of Mining House, Mr. Rootsaert is deemed to have received compensation in the form of one half (1/2) of the consultancy and office support services received by Mining House, along with Mr. Laith Reynolds for the years ended December 31, 2015 and December 31, 2014.
-For the years ended December 31, 2015 and 2014, Mr. Rootsaert is deemed to have received \$4,128 and \$6,938, respectively, from Mining House.
+By reason of his directorship of Mining House, Mr. Rootsaert is deemed to have received compensation in the form of one half (1/2) of the consultancy and office support service fees received by Mining House, for the years ended December 31, 2015 and December 31, 2014, or \$4,128 and \$6,938, respectively.
 There is no written agreement by and between Mining House and Singapore Volition setting forth the terms of this arrangement.

-On November 25, 2011, Rodney Rootsaert was granted an option to purchase 60,000 shares of common stock of VolitionRx under the 2011 Plan.
+On November 25, 2011, Mr. Rootsaert was granted an option to purchase 60,000 shares of common stock of VolitionRx under the 2011 Plan.
 On August 18, 2014, Mr. Rootsaert was granted an option to purchase 60,000 shares of common stock of VolitionRx under the 2011 Plan.
 On July 23, 2015, Mr. Rootsaert was granted an option to purchase 35,000 shares of common stock of VolitionRx under the 2011 Plan.
 None of these options have been exercised.
 See note (8) below for a discussion of the terms of options granted under the 2011 Plan and the calculation of fair market value of options granted under such Plan.

-(5) Dr. Jason Terrell is currently the Chief Medical Officer of VolitionRx and Head of U.S. Operations.
+(5) Dr. Jason Terrell is currently the Chief Medical Officer and Head of U.S. Operations of VolitionRx.